chuanbinp/CZ4034-Information-Retrieval/README.md

 a.
 Add that tweet to our db, then
 b.
 Delete the oldest tweet based on tweetcreatedts

-Therefore, we will always maintain a dynamic database of size 10,000 documents
+Therefore, we will always maintain a dynamic database of size 10,000 documents.